-Roof – Check for cracking on the rubber roof, rust and loose screws on metal.
+Roof – Check for cracking on rubber roof, rust and loose screws on metal.

-Converter/Inverter – Do the lights, outlets, and other electronics work from the battery and from shore power?
+Converter/Inverter – Do the lights, outlets, and other electronics work from battery and from shore power?

 Furnace – Start the furnace and be sure that it is working smoothly.
-The flame should not be too blue.
+Flame should not be too blue.